monhi/typescript-electron/README.md

 # How to run the project
 * Run `npm install` to install necessary packages.
-* Run `npm run build` to compile the ts files into js files.
+* Run `npm run build` to compile the ts files into js files and also uglify the js contents.
 * Run `npm run start` to run the project.